TYPE AND CLASS: 00-58 Navigator

-The training curriculum for Navigators is available on the Marketplace website - https://marketplace.cms.gov.
+The training curriculum for Navigators is available on the Marketplace website.
 Please know that completion of the federal navigator curriculum does not automatically qualify an individual to become a navigator.
-CMS Enrollment Assister Bulletin 2020-01: Guidance Regarding Training, Certification, and Recertification for Navigators and Certified Application Counselors in the Federally-facilitated Exchanges.
+General information on the navigator program can be found on the In-personal Assistance in the Health Insurance Marketplace website.

 Certified Marketplace Application Counselors are not required to be registered as a navigator by the Florida Department of Financial Services (DFS) as they are not regulated by DFS.
 If you are a certified Marketplace Application Counselor, please do not apply for registration as a Florida navigator.

 Please be sure to check your registration status via your MyProfile account.

 If a navigator registered by Florida DFS fails to maintain an active, valid navigator’s status with the Federal Government, the navigator’s registration issued by Florida DFS shall expire by operation of law.
 A navigator with an expired registration may not be granted subsequent registration until the navigator qualifies as a first-time applicant.